DGBellomy/ecs/README.md

 # ECS (Entity Component System)
-Creating header-only library to enable reuse of ECS system.
+A header-only library to enable reuse of ECS system.

+Benefits of ECS is optimized memory lookups, decoupled systems, and greater flexibility of Entity creation and modification.

 # interface
 ```